codex-team/kohana-aliases/README.md

 2. To do any editions as adding, deleting.
 Uri: `/my-great-article/edit` or `/not-a-good-user/ban`

-`Controller/Users/Modify.php` with all other actions e.g. `action_add`, `action_edit`, `action_delete`.
+`Controller/Users/Modify.php` with all other actions e.g. `action_edit`, `action_ban`, `action_delete`.

-All you need after is to include aliases creation and update methods into your logic.
+All you need after is to include aliases creation and updating methods into your logic.

 ### Set system routes

-If you need to define some system routes and their controllers then use [config/system-aliases.php](config/system-aliases.php) file.

-Lock any count of system uries by adding them to array.
+If you want to set up system routes for your site or block some which shouldn't be allowed to use as alias.
+Then use [config/system-aliases.php](config/system-aliases.php) file.
+Lock any count of system URIs by adding them to the array.

 ### Database